Troicki says his dream is over after CAS ruling

 "I had the feeling that they were really looking for the truth and that they had found it during the hearing.

-Troicki's defence was that he had been told by a doping control official in Monte Carlo that he did not have to provide a blood sample because he was feeling unwell after his defeat and suffered from a needle phobia.

-The official in question, Elena Gorodilova, disputes Troicki's version of events in evidence supplied to CAS, saying whether or not he was entitled to skip the blood test was "not her decision to make".
+"I worked my entire life for it, and it has been taken away from me in one afternoon by a doctor I didn't know."

-CAS said Troicki, a member of the Serbia team which won the Davis Cup in 2010, was not "significantly" at fault although that will be no comfort to the Serb who will not be able to resume his career until July 15.
+Troicki, a member of the Serbia team which won the Davis Cup in 2010, was ranked 53rd when the ITF announced his ban.

 He received strong support from his Serbia team mates including Novak Djokovic and had hoped that the ban might be overturned so that he could compete in next week's Davis Cup final against the Czech Republic in Belgrade.